ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Baselines and Results

-We run experiments using the Proximal Policy Optimization (PPO) \citep{DBLP:journals/corr/SchulmanWDRK17-ppo} RL algorithm on the ManiSkill3 GPU simulation and the ManiSkill2 CPU simulation.
+We run experiments using PPO \citep{DBLP:journals/corr/SchulmanWDRK17-ppo} on the ManiSkill3 GPU simulation and the ManiSkill2 CPU simulation.
 ManiSkill2 was previously the fastest robotics simulation+rendering framework until ManiSkill3.
 The experiments were run on an RTX-4090 GPU on the PickCube task, where a Franka robot arm must grasp a randomly initialized cube and hold it still at a random goal location.
-For the vision-based experiment no ground truth data like cube pose is provided and the RL policy must solve from proprioceptive information and a single 128x128 resolution RGB image rendered by the environment's 3rd-person camera.
+For the vision-based task no ground truth data like cube pose is provided and the RL policy must solve from proprioceptive information and one 128x128 RGB image rendered by the environment's 3rd-person camera.
 RL hyperparameters are tuned to achieve the fastest training time in both settings.
 Results in Figure \ref{fig:trainingspeed} show that state and vision based training are massively accelerated with GPU simulation and rendering.

-We note that while the speedups are around 5x in the results, if more scalable RL algorithms are used the speedups can be greater as PPO has worse sample-efficiency when using a high number of parallel environments compared to typical CPU simulation setups with less parallel environments.
+PickCube with delta joint position control from state-based observations in GPU simulation reaches near 100\% success rate after about 1 minute of training, a 15x speed up relative to ManiSkill2.
+From RGB observations with parallel rendering PickCube is solved after about 10 minutes of training, a 8x speed up relative to ManiSkill2.
+For results and details of RL on more environments see Appendix \ref{appendix:rl_baselines}.